Military Units to Aid Production: Third-party testimonies

-Paul Kidd, a Canadian foreign news correspondent, provides the only known first-hand, third party account of the UMAP camps.
+Paul Kidd, a Canadian foreign news correspondent, provides the only known first-hand third-party account of the UMAP camps.
 Kidd traveled to Cuba on August 29, 1966 to write for Southam News Service.
-On September 8, the Cuban foreign ministry asked him to leave "by the first flight" because he took photographs of anti-aircraft guns visible from his hotel room window and "exhibited an incorrect attitude toward the revolution" in an article he had published earlier.
+On September 8, the Cuban Foreign Ministry asked him to leave "by the first flight" because he had taken photographs of anti-aircraft guns visible from his hotel room window and "exhibited an incorrect attitude toward the revolution" in an article that he had published.

-During this trip, Kidd departed Havana and wandered through the rural, former province of Camaguey where he encountered a UMAP labor camp near the hamlet of El Dos de Cespedes.
-The barbed-wire enclosed camp was run by 10 security guards and held 120 internees, consisting of Jehovah's Witnesses, Roman Catholics, and "those loosely termed 'social misfits' by the government".
-The ages of the inmates ranged from 16 years old to over 60.
+During the trip, Kidd departed Havana and wandered through the rural former Province of Camaguey where he encountered a UMAP labor camp near the hamlet of El Dos de Cespedes.
+The barbed-wire enclosed camp was run by 10 security guards and held 120 internees, consisting of Jehovah's Witnesses, Roman Catholics, and "those loosely termed 'social misfits' by the government."
+The ages of the inmates ranged from 16 to over 60.
 None of the internees were given arms; all weapons at the camp were under the control of the ten guards running the camp.
-The internees worked an average of 60 hours a week for a monthly income of 7 pesos (roughly worth a meal) and their internment typically lasted for at least six months.
-Cubans who served in the standard SMO ("Servicio Militar Obligatorio", Obligatory Military Service) received the same monthly wage of 7 pesos a month.
+The internees worked an average of 60 hours a week for a monthly income of 7 pesos (roughly worth a meal), and their internment typically lasted for at least six months.
+Cubans who served in the standard SMO ("Servicio Militar Obligatorio," Obligatory Military Service) received the same monthly wage of 7 pesos a month.

 As long as their agricultural quotas were met, most internees at the camp were allowed a break to visit family after six months of internment.
 Family members were allowed to visit internees at the camp on the second Sunday of each month and could bring personal items such as cigarettes to internees.
-Internees at the camp Kidd discovered were housed in two long, white concrete buildings with no windows just the hole in the wall which had bunk beds with sacks slung between wooden beams for mattresses.
-After agricultural work was complete, internees were instructed in communist ideology for two hours every night.
+Internees at the camp Kidd discovered were housed in two long white concrete buildings with no windows and just a hole in the wall, which had bunk beds with sacks slung between wooden beams for mattresses.
+After they had completed their agricultural work, internees were instructed in communist ideology for two hours every night.
 Kidd estimated that about 200 such camps existed and in total housed about 30,000 people.

 Legacy

-The direct effects of UMAP's are still felt in Cuba's homosexual and youth communities to the modern day, with the proliferation of Cuba as a direct result of them.
-Contemporary authors like Lillian Guerra believe the reason for the creation of the UMAP's to rest on the need for the communist government to insert itself directly in the personal lives of its citizens, and through that then use gender and sexuality to eliminate "idealogical diversionism".
-Allowing the state room to progress into a centralised and cohesive unit for the propagation of communism by taking direct control over the lives of the population.
+The direct effects of the UMAP camps are still felt in Cuba's homosexual and youth communities.
+Contemporary authors like Lillian Guerra believe the reason for their creation rested on the need for the communist government to put itself directly into the personal lives of its citizens and then to use gender and sexuality to eliminate "ideological diversionism."